-To investigate the role of large-scale environment, the galaxy sample is classified into three categories based on local density: clusters, groups, and voids.
+To investigate the role of a large-scale environment, the galaxy sample is classified into three categories based on local density: clusters, groups, and voids.
 The classification begins with the linking of dark matter halos.
-In MS-II, Friends-of-Friends (FoF) halos are linked by connecting dark matter particles separated by less than 0.2 times the mean inter-particle separation \cite{davis1985evolution}.
+In MS-II, friends-of-friends (FoF) halos are linked by connecting dark matter particles separated by less than 0.2 times the mean inter-particle separation \cite{davis1985evolution}.
 Within these FoF halos, self-bound subhalos are identified using the \textsc{subfind} algorithm \cite{springel2001hydrodynamic}.
-In the semi-analytic model, each subhalo is associated with a galaxy whose dynamics are governed by the underlying dark matter structure \cite{guo2011dwarf}.
+In the semi-analytic model, each subhalo is associated with a galaxy whose dynamics is governed by the underlying dark matter structure \cite{guo2011dwarf}.

 Cluster environments, defined as extremely high-density regions, correspond to FoF groups containing at least 100 galaxy members with $M_{r} < -16$ at $z=0$.
 This criterion yields 44 distinct galaxy clusters.
-Group environments, representing intermediate-density regions, are defined as FoF groups containing 4 to 8 galaxy members (with $M_{r} < -16$ at $z=0$), resulting in 2206 galaxy groups.
+Group environments, representing intermediate-density regions, are defined as FoF groups containing four to eight galaxy members (with $M_{r} < -16$ at $z=0$), resulting in 2206 galaxy groups.

-Since the dominant physical mechanisms driving galaxy evolution in dense environments (e.g., ram-pressure stripping (\cite{boselli2022ram}), tidal interactions(\cite{hahn2009tidal})) operate most effectively within the deep gravitational potential wells of such systems (\cite{wetzel2012galaxy}), only galaxies residing within the virial radius of their host cluster or group are considered in the analysis.
+Since the dominant physical mechanisms driving galaxy evolution in dense environments (e.g. ram-pressure stripping (\cite{boselli2022ram}), tidal interactions(\cite{hahn2009tidal})) operate most effectively within the deep gravitational potential wells of such systems (\cite{wetzel2012galaxy}), only galaxies residing within the virial radius of their host cluster or group are considered in the analysis.
 After applying this spatial constraint, the resulting samples comprise approximately $\sim 4000$ galaxies in clusters and $\sim 6500$ galaxies in groups.

-For under-dense regions, the void catalog of \cite{tavasoli2013challenge} is employed, constructed from MS-II using the method of \cite{aikio1998simple}.
+For under-dense regions, the void catalogue of \cite{tavasoli2013challenge} is employed, constructed from MS-II using the method of \cite{aikio1998simple}.
 This algorithm identifies large under-dense regions in the cosmic web with effective radii greater than $7 \ Mpc$.
-From this catalog, all galaxies residing in voids with $M_{r} < -16$ at $z=0$ are selected, yielding 2356 galaxies within 179 distinct cosmic voids.
+From this catalogue, all galaxies residing in voids with $M_{r} < -16$ at $z=0$ are selected, yielding 2356 galaxies within 179 distinct cosmic voids.
 This methodology yields robust and statistically significant samples, enabling comparative analysis across the full spectrum of cosmic density environments.

-\subsection{Dwarf Satellite}
+\subsection{Dwarf satellite}